alexjmoore/blog/content/blogs/converting-google-cloud-spot-to-on-demand/index.md

     gcloud compute instances start YOUR_INSTANCE_NAME --zone=YOUR_ZONE
     ```

 That's it!
 Your instance is now an on-demand VM and will no longer be subject to preemption.
-You can also perform this conversion through the Google Cloud Console by editing the VM instance and changing the "VM provisioning model" from "Spot" to "Standard".

 ## When to Use Spot VMs vs. On-Demand

 To recap, here’s a simple guide for when to use each type of instance:

 *   **Use Spot VMs for:**

     *   Development and testing environments
     *   Batch processing jobs that can be interrupted
     *   High-performance computing (HPC) where you can checkpoint and restart jobs
     *   Any fault-tolerant or stateless workload

 *   **Use On-Demand instances for:**

     *   Production applications and services
     *   Databases and other stateful services
     *   Any workload that cannot tolerate interruptions